 In a world of growing opportunities and challenges, business people are looking for ways to enrich their skills and increase their value in the marketplace.
 The master of business administration program in Grand Valley State University's Seidman College of Business offers advantages that make a real difference in students' careers.

-The traditional M.B.A. program is a degree of breadth and includes 33 to 44 credits as described below:
+The M.B.A. program is a degree of breadth and includes a minimum of 33 credits as described below:

 Prerequisites in accounting, statistics, finance, law, and economics.
 Many students will have completed undergraduate coursework that fulfills some or all of these requirements.

 Core courses in accounting, economics, ethical perspectives, global competitiveness, finance, information systems, leadership, marketing, operations, and strategy, along with electives to expand the breadth of the degree.

 Optional emphases available in finance, international business, health sector management, management of innovation and technology, and sustainable enterprise.

-The traditional M.B.A. program serves primarily working professionals and is designed to provide business skills and knowledge to enable students to progress to managerial and leadership roles in their organizations and industries.
+The M.B.A. program serves primarily working professionals and is designed to provide business skills and knowledge to enable students to progress to managerial and leadership roles in their organizations and industries.

 For more information, visit gvsu.edu/seidmangrad/.